Infectious Disease Control

 Global antimicrobial resistance

-To reduce the spread of resistance, physicians have to curb their prescribing habits and educate patients on the proper use of antibiotics and the reasons for this.
+To reduce the spread of resistance, physicians should reflect on their prescribing habits and educate patients on the proper use of antibiotics and the reasons for this.
 Physicians should make sure that their diagnosis is correct.
-A patient who presents with a cough and a runny nose might not have an infection: she might have an allergy.
+A patient who presents with a cough and a runny nose may have an allergy rather than an infection.
 Even if she has an infection, as long as the symptoms are mild, it is likely to be viral and self-limiting.
 In neither case are antibiotics indicated.
 In hospitals, where patients are sicker and antimicrobials are used intensively for prolonged periods, attention to infection control practices reduces the spread of resistance.

 Survival of the fittest microbe24

 Pathogens that depend on an intermediate vector (such as a flea or mosquito) for transmission can spread even from an immobilised host as long as the vector remains relatively healthy.
-These pathogens benefit from reproducing rapidly in their host because the greater the number of microbes the host is carrying, the more likely it is that the microbe will be transferred to a passing vector.
-Plasmodium can be present in large numbers in the blood stream during the periodic, high fevers that characterize malaria and typically confine the patient to bed.
-The sicker the patient, the less likely he is to worry about that mosquito feeding on his blood and picking up the plasmodium parasite to transmit to the next victim.
+These pathogens benefit from reproducing rapidly in their host because the more microbes the host is carrying, the more likely it is that one will be transferred to a passing vector.
+Plasmodium can be present in large numbers in the blood stream during the periodic, high fevers that characterize malaria and that typically confine the patient to bed.
+The sicker the patient, the less able he is to stop a mosquito from feeding on his blood and picking up the plasmodium parasite to transmit to the next victim.
 Similarly, agents able to survive for long periods outside of human hosts can afford to be virulent.
 Bacillus anthracis and Clostridium tetani are examples of microbes that survive for years in the soil and can kill people rapidly.
 Again, their ability to reproduce quickly helps the bacteria spread; the patient dies with a high bacterial load and the bacteria return to the soil to patiently await another host.

 In general, a disease that spreads via attendants (such as nurses or physicians who carry the pathogen from patient to patient but are not themselves infected) tends towards high virulence.
 And yet, if the spread is to continue, the microbe can’t incapacitate the attendant, so the transmitted dose has to be small.
 A small dose of a less virulent pathogen might not establish infection.
 Following this logic, creating barriers to the transmission of certain community acquired microbes may eventually reduce their virulence while providing immediate control of outbreaks.
 This is because in order to overcome the barriers, the microbes have to infect their hosts for longer periods of time, keeping the hosts in good enough health to transmit the infection.
 In theory, therefore, it may be possible to stimulate organisms to evolve into less virulent forms.
 It is possible that one of the reasons for the huge impact of the 1918–1919 influenza pandemic was that the virus appeared at a time that favoured the transmission of a virus that would be poorly transmissible under normal social conditions.